Texas rancher offers Elon Musk free land for Twitter headquarters - NewsBreak

 “Elon Musk is the greatest thing that ever happened to Texas and central Texas,” Schwertner said.
 “When he came here from California and brought SpaceX and Tesla, and then The Boring Company, it’s a big boom for Texas and central Texas.”

-Precinct 4 Williamson County Comissioner Russ Boles said Schwertner is “more than just a rancher.”
+Precinct 4 Williamson County Commissioner Russ Boles said Schwertner is “more than just a rancher.”

 “Jim is a successful businessman and someone who can deliver on his 100-acre offer,” he said